 - Supple: 25% of people will be intrigued and willing to learn, but are too busy with what they are responsible for at this time in their life.
 They may or may not seek further info in the future depending on the situation they are in or if it continues to come up again.

 It is up to the reader to decide the best way to decipher the information and figure out how it best should be applied to their individual thought processes and practice.
 Research is an atlas which tells you the main, secondary and tertiary roads to a particular outcome.
 However, utilizing this atlas concept, just because a particular route is the most direct does not necessarily make it the best or the one you want to always take.
 I remember hearing Dr. Todd Stull, founder of Inside Performance Mindroom, lecture at a conference and he used the example of driving to work and how when you first do the commute, it is new and an individual has a heightened awareness of their surroundings and the way they are going so that they can reach the desired destination.
-However, after taking what is most likely the main road and most direct route over and over again, it becomes routine--so much so that there are times where you may have actually forgotten a lot of the drive as your thoughts become otherwise occupied.
-Novelty is lost.
+However, after taking what is most likely the main road and most direct route over and over again, it becomes so routine that there are times where you may have actually forgotten a lot of the drive as your thoughts become otherwise occupied.

 Correlating this to our current Western therapy model, our intervention strategies are very direct and reactive.
 This is reinforced by the way our reimbursement and financial models have been established as well.
 If something is tight, stiff, weak or imbalanced, we have a tendency to approach it directly and stretch, mobilize, strengthen or retrain it.
 Once a problem has developed, we will then react and apply what we feel are the appropriate steps to address it.
 This is not necessarily wrong, but is it always optimal?
 What happens when our patients do not respond to our intervention strategies?
 Are we then able to take an alternate route on the atlas or are we stuck on that most direct route?
 Even worse, do we then blame the patient because we are unable to come up with a different solution?
 And with respect to reimbursement and financial models, they do not allow for interventions or strategies to help to prevent these kinds of problems in the first place.